 If the animal is shorter than the hood of your car, and you have no time to change your lanes, then it is probably advisable to hit the animal.
 If the animal is taller than the hood of the car, then it is advisable to avoid the animal if possible.
 Unfortunately, very often when drivers are faced with a situation like this, they panic and make the wrong decision, which can lead to a single or multiple car accident.

 According to the National Highway Traffic Safety Administration data, there were about 173 fatal accidents involving animals in 2009, which is the last year for which statistics are available.
 There were also about 12,000 car accidents resulting in injuries involving animals that same year.
 According to the insurance industry for Highway safety however, 1.5 million accidents involving deer occur around the country every year.
 These result in $1 billion in damages.

 Much of the accident data reported by transportation safety agencies involves larger animals, and does not include accidents involving dogs, cats and small animals.
 That’s because motorists are not required to report these accidents to police or insurance companies.
 However, the National Highway Traffic Safety Administration has conducted studies that found that about 77% of animal-related accidents involved deer.
 Cattle were involved in about 10% of accidents, while horses were involved in about 6% of the accidents.
 Dogs were involved in about 6% of the accidents.

-The Atlanta car accident lawyers at the Katz Law Firm represent persons injured in auto accidents in the metro Atlanta region and across Georgia.
+The Atlanta car accident lawyers at the Katz Personal Injury Lawyers represent persons injured in auto accidents in the metro Atlanta region and across Georgia.